Modlin Fortress: Capture by the Germans

-In summer of 1915, the Russians were reeling from the German attacks in Poland.
+In the summer of 1915, the Russians were reeling from the German attacks in Poland.
 They were faced with the reality of giving up Poland to the Germans or have their forces cut off from retreat.

 The problem of the retreat was the abandonment of the fortresses especially Novogeorgievsk.
 Novogeorgievsk was seen as the "symbol of Russian rule in Poland."
 It would also mean the abandonment of Poland, which would compromise their ability to negotiate for more territory if the Allies won.

 Mikhail Alekseyev, the commander of the Polish sector, knew that to garrison the forts was a trap and the impregnability was an illusion.
 However, he was swayed by men of a higher social standing and left a garrison to defend Novogeorgievsk.
 The troops that he was able to spare were the remnants of the II.
 Siberian division, the 63rd division, and 58th division.

 To capture Novogeorgievsk, the Germans transferred General Hans Beseler who had successfully laid siege to the Belgian city of Antwerp early in the war.
 In a stroke of luck, his forces captured the chief engineer of Novogeorgievsk on the first day.
 The Siege of Novogeorgievsk lasted only a matter of days.
 When it fell, the Germans captured 1,600 guns and close to a million shells.